FATE ONE: A Prophecy

 “Good work out there today,” the worn man tells his teammate as he withdrawals from his moment of peace.
 “Be sure the storekeep is informed of the added dangers we encountered.
 With that beast’s size, he should gladly add to the bounty.”

 A unique circlet crowns her brow, baring a jeweled crest with wing motifs emanating from the sides.
-It's bronzed and well maintained, but is nonetheless still notably a relic.
+It is bronzed and well maintained, but is nonetheless still notably a relic.

 “I trust the hunt went well?” the woman assumes, her voice light yet commanding.